MiamiOH-CSE274/Portfolio/README.md

 * The call stack (not to be confused with the stack data structure!) - the block of RAM that is used to store parameters and local variables.
 Also the stack keeps track of a function’s call to another function if it is needed to return a value.
 * The heap (not to be confused with the heap data structure!)- a block of RAM that is used to store dynamic variables created by the keyword ‘new’.
 * Address - An objects location in memory.
-* Pointer - a reference to a block or a specific location in memory
+* Pointer - a variable that can hold an address.

 Answer the following questions about memory management and dynamic variables